jbaayen/rto-rtc-comparison-site/index.md

 ### Conclusions

 For realistic problems, KISTERS RTO is more than **10 times faster**  than RTC-Tools 2.
-The high computational performance is largely due to the use of the parallelized KISTERS Gorilla NLP solver.
+The high computational performance is largely due to the use of the parallelized KISTERS Gorilla NLP solver with its built-in support for homotopy continuation.

 ### Authors

-Ties van der Heijden (HKV, PhD candidate at TU Delft) and Jorn Baayen (KISTERS) carried out this benchmark.
+Jorn Baayen (KISTERS) and Ties van der Heijden (HKV, PhD candidate at TU Delft) carried out this benchmark.

 ### Source code